jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/head.rst

 da Vinci head sensor
 ====================

-Once you've build :ref:`your custom cable <head-original>`, you can modify your console JSON configuration file.
+Once you've built :ref:`your custom cable <head-original>`, you can modify your console JSON configuration file.

 Assuming that you're connecting your head sensor to the MTMR